Actinarium/Rhythm/README.md

 Rhythm code will remain as is.
 All new features will go directly into Material Cue.

+If you're interested in revival of this library, ping me.

 ## Material Cue

 **Material Cue** is a standalone keyline app built on Rhythm.